A Novel Framework for Online Supervised Learning with Feature Selection: Methods

 \subsection{\bf Model Adaptation}

-Detecting changes in the underlying model and rapidly adapting to the changes are common problems in online learning, and some applications are based on varying-coefficient models\citep{javanmard2017perishability}.
-Our running averages online methods can adapt to coefficients change for large scale data streams.
-For that, the update equation \eqref{eq:raveupdate} can be regarded in a more general form as where we only show one of the running averages for illustration but the same type of updates are used for all of them.
+Detecting changes in the underlying model and rapidly adapting to the changes are common problems in online learning, and some applications are based on varying-coefficient models \citep{javanmard2017perishability}.
+Our RAVEs online methods can adapt to coefficient changes for large-scale streaming data.
+For that, the update equation \eqref{eq:raveupdate} can be regarded in a more general form as

+where we only show one of the RAVEs for illustration but the same type of updates are used for all of them.

-The original running averages use $\alpha_n=1/(n+1)$, which gives all observations equal weight in the running average.
-For the coefficients-varying models, we use a larger value of $\alpha_n$ that gives more weight to the recent observations.
-However, too much adaptation is also not desirable because in that case the model will not be able to recover some weak coefficients that can only be recovered given sufficiently many observations.
-More details about simulation and application will be covered in Section \ref{sec5}.
+The original RAVEs use $\alpha_n=1/(n+1)$, which gives all observations equal weight in the RAVEs.
+For the coefficient-varying models, we use a larger value of $\alpha_n$, which gives more weight to the recent observations.
+However, too much adaptation is also not desirable because in that case, the model will not be able to recover some weak coefficients that can only be recovered given sufficiently many observations.
+More details about simulations and applications will be covered in Section \ref{sec5:simandrealdata}.